wp-document-revisions/wp-document-revisions/readme.txt

 Filters the MIME type for a file before it is processed by WP Document Revisions.

-== Filter document_revisions_owners ==

-In: class-wp-document-revisions-admin.php

-Filters the author metabox query for document owners.

 == Filter document_revisions_serve_file_headers ==

 In: class-wp-document-revisions.php